Costs & Financial Aid

 The UW Online Executive MPH is a self-sustaining, fee-based program administered by the UW Department of Health Services in the UW School of Public Health, in collaboration with UW Professional & Continuing Education.

-Course fees are charged on a per-credit basis and are the same for Washington state resident students and non-resident students.
-In addition to these fees, students pay other required fees each quarter, including registration and technology fees.
-Fees are payable at the start of each quarter.
+Course fees are charged on a per-credit basis and are the same for Washington state resident students and nonresident students.
+In addition to course fees, students pay other required fees each quarter, including registration and technology fees.
+Payment is due by the third Friday of the quarter.

 |Cost per credit: